One of my hobbies is DIY projects. I have a lot of experience with carpentry, plastering, electricity, etc.

 Making a Christmas Crib

-Making a crib is easy, even if you have never tried doing it before.
+Making a Christmas crib, or Nativity Scene, is easy—even if you have never tried doing it before.
 The materials required are few and you can get most of them for free.
 I can describe at least five methods of building one.
 Much of the work and materials involved apply for all methods.

-On this page I am going to explain how I constructed my latest crib.
-Two other methods may be found below.
+I am going to explain how I constructed my latest crib.
+An alternative method may be found below, as well.

-- A piece of plywood or stiff hardboard of 24" x 18" for the bottom
+- 1 piece plywood or stiff hardboard of 24" x 18" for the bottom

 You also need two other pieces of cardboard for the top and side of the two caves drawn in red and blue on the diagram.